sabaribala2004-dataanalyst/amazon-powerbi-dashboard/README.md

-# amazon-powerbi-dashboard
-I developed an interactive Power BI project using Amazon sales data.
-The work included data cleaning, preprocessing, and data modeling with DAX.
-I created multiple dashboards to track sales, revenue, and customer trends.
-The project delivered clear insights through dynamic visualizations for decision-making.
+# Amazon-Sales-Data-Analysis (Data Visualization & Reporting using Power BI)
+## Project Objective
+The objective of this project is to analyze Amazon sales data and create interactive dashboards.
+This helps in understanding customer behavior, sales performance, and revenue trends, thereby supporting data-driven decisions to improve growth and profitability.